White Guard (Finland): Dress and insignia

 The first ad hoc symbols were a white armband and a small, three-branched shoot from a spruce branch, placed into the hat.
 The basic insignia was an embroidered badge with a white "S" topped by three single shoots of spruce branches.
 The badge and the "S" were embroidered with a gold-colored border.
 The symbol worn by General C.G.E.
 Mannerheim had a blue field, but in the provinces, the field was divided (party per sinister), with two or three colors representing each province.
 The white armband also bore the name of the municipality.
 Each chapter had its own flag, but generally it was a symmetric variant of the modern State Flag of Finland where the cross was extended with small swastika arms, the "S" symbol in the canton and local symbols instead of the coat of arms.

 The rank insignia was rather different from modern Finnish insignia.
-In principle, the enlisted did not have a rank system, and there was only one officer rank (suojeluskuntaupseeri), marked by a single metal spruce branch worn on the collar.
+In principle, the officers did not have a rank system, as there were only one officer rank (suojeluskuntaupseeri), marked by a single metal spruce branch worn on the collar.
 However, task-specific insignia was used instead.
-Underofficers wore a chevron pointed downwards, and chiefs of local chapters wore 1–4 horizontal bars, the number depending on the size of the chapter.
+Non-commissioned officers had military ranks denoted with the same type of chevrons as in the army.
 It must be kept in mind that Suojeluskunnat were a civilian organization and many members did not have formal military training.
 Those members who had served in the military held a separate rank in reserve.

 Uniforms were Swedish and German-style and in "field gray" (Feldgrau) color.

+Central Command

+During the Finnish Civil War, the Central Command of the White Guards served as the main military leadership of the White side in Finland.
+It was headed by Carl Gustaf Emil Mannerheim, who served as the Commander-in-Chief and oversaw all military operations.
+The command functioned as the central headquarters of the White Army, bringing together various regional and local White Guard units that had originally operated independently.
+From this headquarters, military strategy was planned and coordinated across different fronts, ensuring that operations were organized and effective.
+The Central Command also managed logistics, including the supply of weapons, food, and equipment, as well as organizing recruitment and mobilization of troops.
+Communication between different units and regions was another key responsibility, helping maintain coordination during rapidly changing wartime conditions.
+Over the course of the war, the Central Command played a crucial role in transforming the White Guards from a loose collection of local militias into a more structured and disciplined national army.
+This centralization of command and control was an important factor in the success of the White forces.